 Information about whom to contact for help (your organization’s IT service desk).

 That’s it!
-Your pilot is set up, and Office 365 is yours for the next 30 days.
+Your pilot is set up, running, and Office 365 is yours for the next 30 days.
 Once you’re ready to deploy Office 365 to the rest of your organization, come back to Office 365 FastTrack for Step 2 instructions.